mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Overall there is no way to detect or prevent these compromises, as discussed in the previous sections, performing separation of the application secret states can help recovery after compromise, this is the case for signature keys but similar concern exists for the encryption private key used in the TreeKEM Group Key Agreement.
+Overall there is no way to detect or prevent these compromises, as discussed in the previous sections, performing separation of the application secret states can help recovery after compromise, this is the case for signature keys but similar concern exists for client's encryption private keys.

 > **RECOMMENDATION:** The secret keys used for public key encryption should be
 > stored similarly to the way the signature keys are stored, as keys can be used